R4v3e/TxTGameEngine/README.md

 program was made for training.
-Complied on JRE11.
+Compiled on JRE11.
 May not work in old Java Versions.